lammps/lammps/doc/src/Howto_lammps_gui.rst

 .. note::

-   Pre-compiled, ready-to-use LAMMPS-GUI executables for Linux (Ubuntu 20.04LTS or later and compatible), macOS (version 11 aka Big Sur or later), and Windows (version 10 or later) :ref:`are available
+   Pre-compiled, ready-to-use LAMMPS-GUI executables for Linux x86\_64 (Ubuntu 20.04LTS or later and compatible), macOS (version 11 aka Big Sur or later), and Windows (version 10 or later) :ref:`are available
    <lammps_gui_install>` for download.
-None-MPI LAMMPS executables of
+None-MPI LAMMPS executables for
-   the same LAMMPS version are included in these packages as well.
+   running LAMMPS from the command line and :doc:`some LAMMPS tools <Tools>` are also included.

    The source code for LAMMPS-GUI is included in the LAMMPS source code distribution and can be found in the ``tools/lammps-gui`` folder.
 It can be compiled alongside LAMMPS when :doc:`compiling with CMake
    <Build_cmake>`.

-LAMMPS-GUI tries to provide an experience similar to what people traditionally would do to run LAMMPS using a command line window but just rolled into a single executable:
+LAMMPS-GUI tries to provide an experience similar to what people traditionally would have running LAMMPS using a command line window and the console LAMMPS executable but just rolled into a single executable:

-- editing LAMMPS input files with a text editor
+- writing & editing LAMMPS input files with a text editor
 - run LAMMPS on those input file with selected command line flags
 - use or extract data from the created files and visualize it with either a molecular visualization program or a plotting program